chunfortam/Topic-Modeling-on-Trumps-Tweet/README.md

 # CS_274_Topic_Modeling
  Topic modeling for social media

-Running the code:
-Download the repo from https://github.com/MaartenGr/BERTopic_evaluation

-pip install the destination folder
+This project requires openai==0.27.3, octis==1.10.2 and bertopic==0.14.1

-##If you hit dependence conflicts regarding ocis and other packages, instsall ocis with -e flag to workaround
+##If you hit dependence conflicts regarding ocis and other packages, instsall the latest ocis with -e flag to workaround the issue

 Replace variable "openai.api_key"'s value with your openai api key in create_embedding.py